DEFRA/wildlife-licencing/docker/README.md

 ### Steps to the images build manually

+It may be occasionally useful to test the production images in the local swarm.

-To build using the multi-stage image creation (as in the production builds) create the images as described here
+To build using the multi-stage image creation create the production images as described here

 1. Build the base and builder packages which are used in the staged build
 ``` shell